Adversarial Transfer Learning for Cross-domain Visual Recognition: The Proposed CatDA

 \subsection{Notation}

-In this paper, the source and target domain are defined by subscript “$S$” and “$T$”.
-The training set of source and target domain are defined as $ {{\bf{X}}_S} $ and $ {{\bf{X}}_T} $, respectively.
-A generator network is denoted $G_{ST}$: $S \to T$, that maps data from domain $S$ to its co-domain $T$.
-The discriminator network is denoted as $D_{T}$ and the subscript $T$ denotes that it discriminates samples in target domain and co-domain $T$.
-Note that, $G_{TS}:$ $T \to S$ and $D_{S}$ are similarly defined.
+In our method, the source domain is defined by subscript ``$S$'' and target domain is defined by subscript ``$T$'', respectively.
+The training set of source and target domain are defined as $ {{\bf{X}}_S} $ and $ {{\bf{X}}_T} $, respectively. $\bm{Y}$ denotes the data labels.
+A generator network is denoted as $G_{ST}$: $S \to \hat{T}$, that embeds data from source domain $S$ to its co-domain $\hat{T}$.
+The discriminator network is denoted as $D_{T}$, which tries to discriminate the real samples in target domain and the generated samples in co-domain $\hat{T}$.
+Similarly, $G_{TS}:$ $T \to \hat{S}$ aims to map the data from target domain $T$ to its co-domain $\hat{S}$, and $D_{S}$ tries to discriminate the real samples in source domain and the generated samples in co-domain $\hat{S}$. “${\hat{\bf{X}}}_{ST}$ ”represents the generated target data from $S\to \hat{T}$ ; “$ {\hat{\bf{X}}_{TS}}$ ”represents the generated source data from $T\to \hat{S}$. $ {{\bf{X}}^{test}_T}$ represents the unlabeled target test data.